Accidental Landlord: Capital Gains Tax, Income Tax, Stamp Duty & More

 • Additional rate: Income over £125,140 = 45% tax

-But remember, we haven’t covered the numerous perks that may be available to you.
+But remember, we haven’t covered the numerous perks that may be available.
 These include self-employed trading allowances, property income allowances, and other reliefs.

-What you’ll owe in income tax as an accidental landlord could be a tricky question to answer.
-You’ll want to seek out expert advice.
+What one owes in income tax as an accidental landlord could be a tricky question to answer.
+They’ll want to seek out expert advice.

 Everything you need to know